 - Synergy is our student information and instructional management system for LPS.
-It allows staff in the classroom, the school office, and the district office the ability to manage and report out on student data for the district.
+It allows staff in the classroom, the school office, and the district leadership center the ability to manage and report out on student data for the district.

 Our data services staff develops applications to meet specific needs articulated by the various departments in LPS.
 Each application is documented and implemented by the developers in conjunction with systems and training personnel.

 Report development has become a primary function of this team, distributing data packaged to provide decision support.
 One example is the development of a student “Early Warning System” that provides instructional leaders and teachers with actionable data to intervene on behalf of students with performance indicators correlated to dropping out of school.

 When we open a web page, sometimes we forget the physical devices it takes to get the web page to our computer screen.
 Consider the breadth of the LPS network…

 Lincoln Public Schools was one of the first K-12 school districts in the country to employ a full time Information Security Officer (ISO) in 2016. to lead our adoption of the Center for Internet Security’s Critical Controls framework.